 Tortellini

-Tortellini are small stuffed pasta bombs.
+Tortellini is a small stuffed pasta bomb.
 It is often filled with meat, but also available in vegetarian form.
 Tortellini is typically served as a soup or a side dish during the Apperitivo.

 Tortellini is a tiny pasta pie and a must-try if you’re in Bologna!